 In case you couldn’t tell from my overly gushing posts, I really, really, loved my time in Guatemala.
 I found the people warm, the food amazing, and the scenery stunning.
 No place did this ring truer than Antigua, the picturesque colonial town nestled between 3 volcanoes.
 I fell for Antigua in the 3 short days I visited.
 So much so that I was ready to drop my backpack and stick around for a while, even though the warm waters of Belize were next.

 Why?
 I will give you7 reasons why I fell for Antigua:

 I mean come on.
-I could tell you about this street with its volcano backdrop and colorful Santa Catalina Arch but a picture tells a better story.
+I could tell you about this street with its volcano backdrop and colourful Santa Catalina Arch but a picture tells a better story.

 This iconic street is the most photographed spot in Guatemala…probably.
-Antigua’s main tourist attraction is lined with street vendors selling colorful products and great shops, restaurants, museums, and bars.
+Antigua’s main tourist attraction is lined with street vendors selling colourful products and great shops, restaurants, museums, and bars.